-ELIGIBLE DEPENDENT CARE EXPENSES: Examples of eligible Dependent care expenses are most non-educational, non-medical daycare expenses.
+ELIGIBLE DEPENDENT CARE EXPENSES: Examples of eligible Dependent care expenses are most noneducational, non-medical daycare expenses.
 The purpose of the expenses must be to allow the Employee and spouse to work.
 Dependent care expenses paid through a Choices Dependent Care Reimbursement Account may not exceed either the Employee's or spouse's taxable income.

-Examples of eligible Dependent care expenses are available on the EBR Web site, www.ebrworld.com/cafeteriaplans, or from their home page, www.ebrworld.com as indicated above for eligible medical expenses.
+Examples of eligible Dependent care expenses are available on the ICMI Web site, www.insurancecoordinators.com.

-Eligible expenses must be incurred during the Benefit Year (see note on a possible benefit period extension at the end of this Section).
-Reimbursement of claims for eligible expenses can only be up to the amount in the account at the time the claim is submitted.
+Eligible expenses must be incurred during the Benefit Year Reimbursement of claims for eligible expenses can only be up to the amount in the account at the time the claim is submitted.
 The remaining portion of any partially paid claims will be paid when additional contributions are made.